 AV Input initialization

 The choice between a "Single stereo port" and "Two line ports" is made in the AV Input Initialization dialog.
-In the example here, I've chosen a Single stereo port that is connected to a PCTx Video block.
+In the example here, I've chosen a Single stereo port that is connected to a PCTx AV block.
 A two channel AVB stream is created and can be brought into the Audio Partition via a Video to Audio Partition Connector.

 Double click the PCRx Video to Audio block to link the receiver and transmitter.
 Alternatively, you can link the partitions by using the System View and connecting the Partition Connector Transmit and Receive blocks.
 The line between the partition blocks are a single stream, but may be multi channel.